Chart Color Schemes

 Romaine - Havenview has emerging levels of nearby infrastructure activity, ranking in the 25thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-A single project is identified by AreaSearch as potentially affecting this region.
-Notable projects include Homes Tasmania - Park Grove Subdivision, Marinus Link, North West Transmission Developments, and Tasmanian North West REZ.
-The following details those likely to have the most relevance.
+AreaSearch identified one major project likely affecting this region: Homes Tasmania - Park Grove Subdivision, Marinus Link, North West Transmission Developments, and Tasmanian North West REZ are key projects, with the following details on those most relevant.

 Professional plan users can use the search below to filter and access additional projects.